net7/pundit-client/README.md

 The client is built upon Typescript, Angular, and N7's front-end framework.
 It can be used both as a Chrome Extension, or in an embedded environment.

+## Production files update for WP plugin

+Launch command `sh push-prod.sh`
+...parameters...

 ## Structure

 Pundit as a service is divided in a couple repositories:

-+ Pundit client (that you are currently viewing)
+-   Pundit client (that you are currently viewing)
-+ Pundit communication
+-   Pundit communication
     -   this is where the networking is handled, and provides an api for the client to get annotations
-+ Pundit annotation
+-   Pundit annotation
     -   this repo hosts the annotation logic, this manages how each annotation is anchored to the web page

 ## Development